 - Laos is one of the poorest countries in Southeast Asia

-- 7 million people in an area 7 times the size of The Netherlands
+- Seven million people live in an area seven times the size of The Netherlands

 - Agriculture is the main source of income

-- The largely mountainous country is difficult to access
+- The largely mountainous country is poorly accessible

-- Large gaps in provision of health care and education
+- There are large gaps in available health care and education

 Latest news from Laos